Daniel97er/cs50x-final-project/README.md

 ## Description:

 My Cs50x project is to simulate a floor and door online shop.
-I worked with Python, Flask Framework, Jinja Template language, HTML and CSS.
+I worked with Python, Flask Framework, SQL, Jinja Template language, HTML and CSS.
 Thanks to pixabay.com for the nice pictures.